 Up until I write this, the list of known Megamouths stands at 246.
 Of these, only 28 sharks survived the encounter and swam happily away.
 The other 218 ended up either consumed, buried or put on display is some museum.
 You can find my full list here.

 The country with the highest number of Megamouth catches is Taiwan.
 They are responsible for 152 catches out of which, only 4 were released alive.
 That is a shocking 61% of all known specimens.
-It was for this reason that EAST(Environment & Animal Society of Taiwan) last year launched a campaign to protect the Megamouth Shark.
+It was for this reason that EAST(Environment & Animal Society of Taiwan) and Ocean Conservation and Fishery Sustainability Foundation (TOFF) last year launched a campaign to put pressure on the government (fishery agency) to protect the Megamouth Shark.
 They also joined forces with fisheries to promote the catch and release initiative to facilitate the tagging of megamouth sharks for scientific research, with support from the Carrefour Foundation.

 Finally on November 10th.
 2020, the Taiwanese authorities enacted laws that totally protect the Megamouth Shark.
 The restrictions require that all Megamouths caught in Taiwanese waters are to be returned to the sea, regardless of whether or not they are alive when caught.
 Fishing operators must report any catches to authorities on returning to port.